WikipediaLibrary/TWLight/README.md

 - See the thing running on [localhost](http://localhost/)
 - Get an interactive shell `docker-compose exec twlight bash`

+See the [Local setup](https://github.com/WikipediaLibrary/TWLight/wiki/Local-setup) Wiki page for more information.

 ## Documentation

 Further project documentation is available in the [Wiki](https://github.com/WikipediaLibrary/TWLight/wiki).
 Our issue tracking takes place on the [Library-Card-Platform Phabricator](https://phabricator.wikimedia.org/project/board/2765/) board.